Anas-Allouch/Sequential-Gearbox-Design/01_First_Design/01_MATLAB_Calculations/README.md

 # MATLAB Calculations (Initial Design Phase)

-This directory contains the MATLAB modules used during the first design iteration of the sequential gearbox project.
+This directory contains the MATLAB modules used during the first design of the sequential gearbox project.
 Each sub-folder corresponds to a specific analysis task (gear forces, moment diagrams, shaft stresses, etc.).

 The scripts and functions here are **not optimized** and **not intended